-After a while I began practicing Ashtanga with a wonderful teacher in Liverpool.
-Her guidance taught me, and still very much does, a lot about myself and allowed me to develop a personal practice at my own pace.
+After a while I began practicing Ashtanga with a wonderful teacher in Liverpool and continued to explore other forms of yoga and ways of moving and breathing.
+These class taught me, and still very much do, a lot about myself and also allowed me to develop a personal practice at my own pace.
 I was never the most agile or flexible person and I was always focusing on an end goal rather than being in the moment.
-Yoga has taught me that I can be strong and I can be still in so many more ways than the obvious.
+Through Yoga I now know that I can be strong and I can be still in so many more ways than the obvious.

 My experience in yoga is ongoing.
 I have learnt the most from my own dedicated self-practice and from the teachers I have studied and practiced with for many years.
-I continue to attend workshops and retreats so that I can build upon my knowledge in order to share the practice of yoga as fully, informatively and as safely as I can.
+I continue to attend workshops and retreats and devote time to self study so that I can build upon my knowledge in order to share the practice of yoga as fully, informatively and as safely as I can.
 I have also completed over 500 hours of teacher training which includes the study of Hatha, Ashtanga Vinyasa, Myofascial Release Techniques and Yin yoga.

 I truly believe that yoga is a transformative practice which can bring us closer to our experiences and each other .
 The benefits are numerous, outside and within, and I hope to share this in my classes.
 Yoga is not resigned to making shapes with your body, yoga is a journey and a commitment you make to yourself.